 Morris Animal Foundation is remembering the life and incredible impact of Betty White, President Emeritus, after news of her passing.

-As many know, White remained committed to helping animals throughout her life.
 According to a press release from the foundation, White devoted her life to improving the lives of animals and was part of the Morris Animal Foundation family for over 50 years, supporting its mission to advance the health of animals around the world.

 She served as a Trustee, Board President, Board President Emeritus, donor, spokesperson and other numerous roles.